Product Information Kakegawa Matcha

 Overall processing:

-The tea leaves for tencha, which is the raw material of matcha, are plucked around at the beginning of May in Kakegawa City.
-The tencha tea fields are covered with man-made black mats to block sunlight for around 3 weeks or more before the tea leaves are plucked (poles are not used to support the mats in the tea fields).
+The tea leaves for tencha, which is the raw material of matcha, are plucked around the beginning of May in Kakegawa City.
+The tencha tea fields are covered with man-made black mats to block sunlight for around 3 weeks before the tea leaves are plucked (poles are not used to support the mats in the tea fields).

 When the sunlight is blocked, catechin (bitterness components) development is suppressed, and amino acid (umami components) development is promoted.
 Tencha tea leaves are steamed, but unlike sencha (steamed green tea) are not rolled.